 Shelby is a great place to call home.
 Throughout the years families have modeled loving their neighbor by serving them.
 The adults took ownership of this village by looking after the young and the old.
 There was a true sense of “community.”
 Much has changed creating greater needs today based on the following facts:

-Shelby Public Schools has 1326 students and 72% are economically disadvantaged.
+Shelby Public Schools has 1,215 students; 75% of them are economically disadvantaged.

 There are many single parent families and broken homes.